wieluk/psychopy_linux_installer/README.md

 ## Important Information

-- PsychoPy is compatible with Python versions 3.8, 3.9, and 3.10.
+- PsychoPy supports Python versions 3.8, 3.9, and 3.10.
 - Default(3.10)/specified Python version is installed as `altinstall` into `/usr/local/psychopy_python` if not available via package manager.
 - A directory is created in the specified directory (default: `$HOME`): `{install_dir}/psychopy_${PSYCHOPY_VERSION}_py${PYTHON_VERSION}`.
-- The script first attempts to install python via package manager then tries download a pre-packaged Python .tar.gz file from github releases.
-If a suitable version isn't found, it will download from python.org and build it from source.
+- The script attempts to install Python via the package manager; if not found, it downloads a pre-packaged .tar.gz from GitHub releases or, if unavailable, from python.org to build from source.
-- For wxPython, the script tries to download from their [official site](https://extras.wxpython.org/wxPython4/extras/linux/gtk3/).
-If this fails, it falls back to github releases or, if necessary, builds wxPython from source.
+- wxPython is downloaded from the [official site](https://extras.wxpython.org/wxPython4/extras/linux/gtk3/); if this fails, the script tries GitHub releases or builds from source.
+- After successful wxPython installation, the downloaded .whl file is cached in `/usr/local/psychopy_python/wx_wheels`.
 - If the downloads fail, building Python and wxPython may take a some time.
 - The script provides minimal output by default.
-Use the --verbose option for detailed logging.
+Use the `--verbose` option for detailed logging.

 ## Usage